Introduction to Story in Ministry

 - Understand three-act story structure.

-- Selected students will concisely pitch their stories in under one minute.
+- Selected students will read their 900-word stories in class and receive peer feedback.

 - Begin to learn how to graciously receive input from their peers.

 - A five-week, mentored experience beginning Wednesday, February, 19 at 8:00 a.m.
 Pacific Standard Time (UTC -7.00, use this time zone converter).
 Live course dates: February 19, 26, March 4, 11, 18.
 These sessions will be recorded for later review.
 To receive the course certificate, attendance at four live sessions is required or viewing the recorded sessions and letting us know.

 - One hour weekly live classroom: After registration, you will receive a link for our Zoom video conferencing service that will require a plug-in for your computer.
 You may also download the Zoom app from the iTunes store or Google Play for a mobile device, but we strongly recommend using a computer for the best learning experience.